skyfe79/Awesome/README.md

 - [cocoa-linear](https://github.com/brow/cocoa-linear) - Vectors, matrices, quaternions, and eigenstuff for Mac OS X and iPhone
 - [cocoa-viewfinder](https://github.com/brow/cocoa-viewfinder) - Real-time camera rotation tracking for iPhone

+## Dockerfile

+- [python-black-check](https://github.com/RojerGS/python-black-check) - A customisable GitHub action to check the style of Python code with black.

 ## GLSL

 - [ShaderKit](https://github.com/twostraws/ShaderKit) - A library of fragment shaders you can use in any SpriteKit project.